prov3ntus/pv_blender_cod/README.md

 If a vertex layer exists from a plugin, pv_blender_cod will use that instead when exporting.

+## Known Issues / Current To-do List

+There are some things I still need to add to / fix with the plugin; they're all detailed here, in order of highest to least priority:

+- Fix compression for exporting to binary formats (as currently, no compression is being applied and file sizes are BIG).
+- Look into XAnim importing & exporting and fix issues left by previous maintainers (and hence add 4.0+ support).
+- Show a summary of the changelog in the auto-update prompt so you know why you're updating.
+- Reports of some scaling issues (might possibly be other plugins fucking up, need to look into it).

 ---

 The aim for this plugin is to support all versions from Blender 3.0+, **_including_** Blender 4.0+.
-I haven't gotten around to fixing XAnim support yet so please be patient until I do.
+As aforementioned above, I haven't gotten around to fixing XAnim support yet so please be patient until I do.

 Other than that, please **let me know if you encounter a problem** by opening an issue here, and I'll fix it **as soon as I can**!